 Long Island Film Festival Global Traffic

 The Long Island Film Festival online will be active for the month of August 2017.
-Our festival is second to none.
-We guarantee that the site is completely secure from bootleggers and intruders.
+Our online festival is second to none and completely safe and secure.

 The deadlines for film entry, Richard Vetere Screenplay Competition and the Richard Vetere One-Act Play Competition is as follows:

 Regular Deadline is April 30, 2017